-Spring clean - Chinese families clean their homes thoroughly as it's believed that the cleaning sweeps away the bad luck of the previous year and prepares the home for good luck.
+Chinese families clean their homes thoroughly as it's believed that the cleaning sweeps away the bad luck of the previous year and prepares the home for good luck.
 Brushes and dust pans are promptly put away on the first day so that the newly arrived good luck cannot be swept away.

-Decorations - Windows and doors are decorated with red colour lanterns with popular themes of 'good fortune', 'happiness', 'wealth' and 'longevity'.
+Windows and doors are decorated with red colour lanterns with popular themes of 'good fortune', 'happiness', 'wealth' and 'longevity'.

-Plenty of noise - including the lighting of firecrackers, fireworks, and burning bamboo sticks, designed to making as much noise as possible to traditionally chase off the evil spirits as encapsulated by nian (evil mythical beast).
+Including the lighting of firecrackers, fireworks, and burning bamboo sticks, designed to making as much noise as possible to traditionally chase off the evil spirits as encapsulated by nian (evil mythical beast).
 Usually done with the household doors sealed, not to be reopened until the new morning in a ritual called "opening the door of fortune"(simplified Chinese: 开财门 - the first day for the welcoming of the deities of the heavens and earth.

-Lion Dance - Some families may invite a lion dance troupe as a symbolic ritual to usher in the Chinese New Year as well as to evict bad spirits from the premises.
+Some families may invite a lion dance troupe as a symbolic ritual to usher in the Chinese New Year as well as to evict bad spirits from the premises.

-Giving money in red paper envelopes - the amount of which should be of even numbers (odd numbers are associated with cash given during funerals (帛金: báijīn).
+The amount of which should be of even numbers (odd numbers are associated with cash given during funerals (帛金: báijīn).
 The number 8 (as symbolised in our 'Paw Prints' Gift Boxed Bar) is considered very lucky and conveys wealth, $8 / £8 is commonly found in the red envelopes in the US / UK.
 Sometimes chocolate coins are found in the red packets.
 It is also customary for the bills to be brand new printed money.
 Everything regarding the New Year has to be new in order to have good luck and fortune.

-Giving of Chocolate / Sweets - Families often offer sweet foods in order to "bribe" the deities into reporting good things about the family.
+Families often offer sweet foods in order to "bribe" the deities into reporting good things about the family.

-Hair cuts - Any hair cuts must be completed before the New Year, as cutting hair on New Year is considered bad luck.
+Any hair cuts must be completed before the New Year, as cutting hair on New Year is considered bad luck.

-Clearing of debts - Businesses are expected to pay off all the debts outstanding for the year before the new year eve, extending to debts of gratitude.
+Businesses are expected to pay off all the debts outstanding for the year before the new year eve, extending to debts of gratitude.
 Thus it is a common practice to send gifts and rice to close business associates, and extended family members.